Deputy Prime Minister, Minister of Culture and National Heritage, Chairman of the Public Benefit Committee

-Piotr Gliński was born on 20 April 1954 in Warsaw.
+Born on 20 April 1954 in Warsaw.

-He studied at the Institute of Economic Sciences and at the Institute of Sociology at the University of Warsaw.
-In 1978, he obtained a master's degree in economics.
-He completed his doctoral studies at the Department of Lifestyle Research at the Institute of Philosophy and Sociology of the Polish Academy of Sciences (PAN).
-In 1984, he received a Ph.D. degree in humanities.
-In 1997, he also earned his habilitation degree at the PAN Institute of Philosophy and Sociology.
-In 2008, he was conferred the title of professor of humanities.
-Since late 1970s, he has cooperated with the PAN Institute of Philosophy and Sociology.
-He served as the Head of the Civil Society Department from 1997 to 2005.
-As a full professor, he is currently the Head of the Department of Sociology of Social Structures at the Institute of Sociology at the University of Białystok, where he has been working since 1998.
-A lecturer at many European universities, he also participated in numerous international internships, e.g. at the Stanford University (under the Ford Foundation fellowship programme).
+He studied at the Institute of Economic Sciences and the Institute of Sociology of the University of Warsaw.
+In 1978, Gliński obtained a master's degree in economics.
+He completed PhD studies at the Department of Lifestyle Research of the Institute of Philosophy and Sociology of the Polish Academy of Sciences.
+In 1984, he obtained a PhD degree in the humanities.
+In 1997, he also completed postdoctoral studies at the Institute of Philosophy and Sociology of the Polish Academy of Sciences.
+In 2008, Piotr Gliński was awarded the title of Professor of the Humanities.
+Between 1997 and 2005, he was in charge of the Civil Society Department.
+Full professor, Head of the Department of Sociology of Social Structures at the Institute of Sociology of the University of Białystok, where he has worked since 1998 (currently on unpaid leave).